 Of course if you need any help or advice at anytime please do not hesitate to contact the Vicar, her details are on the contact page.

 Anyone who lives in the Parishes of St Matthew's Haslington or St Michael & All Angels Crewe Green, or is on the Electoral Roll of either Church, is entitled to be buried in the churchyard or have their ashes interred.

 As per Diocesan Regulations we can not sell graves in advance and the reservation of graves is not allowed.

 To read more about Funerals in the Church of England please click here to go to the Church of England site.

-To read our guidelines for the erection of memorial stones and graveyard regulations please click link below.
+To read our guidelines for the erection of memorial stones and graveyard regulations/policy please click link below.